DZorikhin/class-ml-telcom/README.md

 Proposed portrait of client for high churn rate: client with month-to-month contract, using fiber optic as internet service, without partner, using electronic check as payment method, recently started using company services.

-The most accurate algorithm RandomForestClassifier has recall metric equal to 76%
+It is noticable that the more accurate algorithm is RandomForestClassifier with 76% of recall and 79% of accuracy.
+Second SVM has 75% of recall and 79% of accuracy.
+Nevertheless, the metrics showed approximately the same values for all algorithms with applied unbalanced parameters.

 ![first](https://github.com/DZorikhin/ml-telecom/blob/master/pearson_correlation_coef.png "first")